sirkostya009/fido2-js/README.md

 ## Contributing

-Web security is a sensitive topic.
-This package, unfortunately, cannot be considered to be most progressive at it.
 If you encounter any bugs or imperfections, don't hesitate to open a GitHub issue.

 Also, if you're knowledgeable in FIDO2 protocol, you're invited to audit the code and in case of finding nuances or potential for improvement open a PR.
 If it is parsing or verification that you're changing,